asengupta/duck-angular/README.md

     // dontWait is optional, and has a default value of false.
 Set it to true, if you do not want to wait for nested ng-include partial resolution.
     // async is optional, and has a default value of false.
 Set it to true, if your controller has to run asynchronous code to finish initialising.
 If asynchronous initialisation happens, Duck expects your controller to expose a promise whose fulfilment signals completion of controller setup.
     // controllerLoadedPromise is required if async is true.
 If not provided in this situation, it will assume the controller exposes promise called loaded.

+#Important Notes:

+* The latest version of Duck-Angular has initial support for nested controllers.
+To allow independent injection for each controller, the structure of the **dependencies** parameter has changed.
+If you have 3 controllers (one root, and 2 nested), your dependencies object will have this structure:

+    var controllerDependencies = {controller1: {
+                                  //...Controller1 dependencies
+                                            },
+                              controller2: {
+                                  //...Controller2 dependencies
+                              },
+                              controller3: {
+                                  //...Controller3 dependencies
+                              },
+                             };

+You can still specify an optional $scope field directly inside **controllerDependencies**; this will become the scope of the root controller.
+This will be removed in future versions.

 ###controller()